 Site Remediation

 The intent of this memorandum is not to evaluate the feasibility of any BMP for application in Spokane, it is solely intended to identify BMPs to be evaluated.
-Subsequent deliverables will assess the cost and reduction efficiency of these BMPs in order to help identify those that may be most effective at reducing PCB loads to the Spokane River.
+The SRRTTF will assess the cost and reduction efficiency of these BMPs in order to help identify those that may be most effective at reducing PCB loads to the Spokane River.

 Institutional

-Institutional BMPs include information sharing (educational campaigns) and governmental practices to help businesses and the general public avoid, or clean up and properly dispose of products containing PCBs.
+Institutional BMPs include information sharing (educational campaigns) and governmental practices to help businesses and the general public avoid, clean up and properly dispose of products containing PCBs.
 These BMPs require the least amount of infrastructure, engineering work, maintenance, and disturbance of existing land because the point is to avoid the continued use, inadvertent production, or release of PCBs.
 The BMPs listed below will help reduce PCB loads through clean-up of existing sources and proper disposal of PCB-containing products and waste.
 Institutional BMPs can be further broken down into two categories, government practices and educational BMPs.

 Government Practices